Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ```

 `FarmHouseFront` resolves to a registered provider, while `BusStop` is treated as a location name if no provider with that name exists.

+When a location name is used directly, T's Core uses Stardew Valley's default warp location for that map.

 ---